Thinking about Accessibility in a Remote Learning Environment?

-For students to register with the OSD for academic accommodations, they need to meet with an Access Services Advisor, discuss their barriers, and provide valid documentation from a licensed professional.
+For students to register with the OSD for academic accommodations, they need to make a registration appointment to meet with an Access Services Advisor, discuss their barriers, and provide valid documentation from a licensed medical professional.
 Depending on the nature of their disability or health condition, this registration may be permanent or temporary.

 The Office of the Dean of Students has also established protocols and resources for supporting students in difficulty or distress: